lwindolf/lzone-cheat-sheets/cheat-sheet/DevOps Services/Java.md

 ## Setting defaults from environment

-When you want to merge user passed settings with some defaults use JAVA\_TOOL\_OPTIONS.
-Options from the JVM CLI overrule any options also specified in JAVA\_TOOL\_OPTIONS.
+When you want to merge user passed settings with some defaults use `JAVA_TOOL_OPTIONS`.
+Options from the JVM CLI overrule any options also specified in `JAVA_TOOL_OPTIONS`.